w-okada/voice-changer/README_en.md

   (Distributing or selling as a work for viewing is not a problem.)

 Regarding the Real-time Voice Changer Amitaro, we prohibit the following uses in accordance with the terms of use of the Amitaro's koe-sozai kobo.[detail](https://amitaro.net/voice/faq/#index_id6)

+Regarding the Real-time Voice Changer Kikoto Mahiro, we prohibit the following uses in accordance with the terms of use of Replica doll.[detail](https://kikyohiroto1227.wixsite.com/kikoto-utau/ter%EF%BD%8Ds-of-service)

 # Disclaimer